telerik/blazor-docs/system-requirements.md

 ## .NET Versions Support

-Telerik UI for Blazor targets `netstandard2.1`.
+The latest version of Telerik UI for Blazor (currently {{site.uiForBlazorLatestVersion}}) targets `net6.0`.
 Thus, apps and libraries that reference our package must use one of the following target frameworks:

-* `netstandard2.1`
-* `netcoreapp3.1`
-* `net5.0`
 * `net6.0`
 * `net7.0`
+* `net8.0`

 Razor Class Libraries may target `netstandard2.0` by default, so you need to update that.

+>warning If your application targets an older framework version, the latest Telerik UI for Blazor you can use is `4.6.0`.

 ### Supported .NET Versions